nigelmashayamombe/home-network-parental-controls/GUIDE.md

 Navigate to: **Security → Parental Control Configuration** (or **URL Filter** / **Domain Filter** depending on your router firmware)

-Add these domains to the block list:
+Add these domains to the block list (feel free to add more if you know them ):

 ```
 vidmate.net